DHariharanD/Alumni-Connect/README.md

 ######
     http://localhost:5713
 This will load the Alumni Management System web application.

+## Collaborators

+We're grateful for the contributions of the following collaborators:

+- [Dhanush Gowda H M](https://github.com/dhanushgowdahm) - Played a crucial role in integrating the backend services.
+- [Hemashree S S](https://github.com/hemashree18) - Contributed significantly to the frontend development.
+- [Sumanth M](https://github.com/Sumanth1116) - Provided essential guidance on improving the overall architecture of the project.

 ## Development Environment Setup
 To ensure smooth development, it's recommended to use a code editor like Visual Studio Code, which supports JavaScript, Node.js, and React.js development.